Dongdongshe/romdownloader/README.md

 --------
 1. clone repo, then cd to `romdownloader` dir
 2. run crawler to download rom urls to json file
-3. run download script to download roms to `roms` directo
+3. run download script to download roms to `roms` directory

 Install
 --------